 Did you know Windows 10 has a screen recording utility called the Xbox Game Bar?
-With it, you can record a video of your actions in just about any Windows app on your laptop, whether you want to capture gameplay or create a tutorial for someone on using Microsoft Office.
-To make easier for you, we've outlined a few simple steps on how to record video of an app in Windows 10.
+With it, you can record a video of your actions in just about any Windows app on your laptop, whether you want to capture gameplay or create a tutorial for someone using Microsoft Office.
+To make it easier for you, we've outlined a few simple steps on how to record your screen in Windows 10.

-How to Record Video of an App in Windows 10
+How to record your screen in Windows 10

 1. Open the app you want to record.
-Unfortunately, the tool can't capture some programs, such as File Manager, or the entire desktop, but it does work in regular apps, whether from the Windows Store or desktop apps.
+Unfortunately, the screen recorder tool can't capture some programs — such as File Manager, or the entire desktop — but it does work in regular desktop apps (and those from the Windows Store).

-2. Press the Windows key and the letter G at the same time to open the Game Bar dialog.
+2. Press the Windows key + G at the same time to open the Game Bar dialog.

 4. Click on the Start Recording button (or Win + Alt + R) to begin capturing video.

 5. Stop the recording by clicking on the red recording bar that will be on the top right of the program window.
 (If it disappears on you, press Win + G again to bring the Game Bar back.)

 That's it!
 You'll find your recorded videos, which are MP4 files, under the Videos folder in a subfolder called Captures.
 You'll also find them in the Xbox app under the Game DVR menu, where you can trim a video and share it on Xbox live (if it's a game).

 Note that you can also use the Xbox screen recording tool to take screenshots.
 Instead of clicking the recording button, click the camera icon on the Game Bar or Win + Alt + PrtScn.